Rao369/Microsoft-Endpoint-Management/MECM/PR-002-CoManagement-Recovery/DEPLOYMENT-GUIDE.md

 2. Create a scheduled task for Microsoft Entra Join
 3. Allow Configuration Manager client reinstallation
 4. Restart the device (if required)
-5. Validate successful transition to Intune management
+5. Validate successful transition to Co-Managed

 ---